Steinheausser/PythonStandbyProject/README.md

 - Openpyxl for excel integration.
 Install it with "pip install openpyxl".
 [Necessary for the code, but you can delete the excel components of the code and just let it output to the log file.]

-Purported Features! (at least according to visual checks on the results and AI)
+Purported Features! (at least according to visual checks on the results.
+I am not familiar with python/actual software development.
+Only hobbyist stuff.)
 - Logging!
 - Excel formatting!
 - Limiting of 2 standbys per week!